 Time to Completion and Obstacles

-While the standard time it takes to complete bachelors, masters, and doctorate programs is 4 years, 3 years, and 5-7 years respectively, online psychology degree programs provide students with the flexibility to stretch out that time or even shorten it through coursework in the summer or intensive, in-person sessions.
+The standard time it takes to complete a bachelors degree in psychology is 4 years.
+Master’s degrees can take anywhere from 2-3 years and doctoral degrees take 5-7 years.
+While these are standard time-frames, doing a psychology degree through online program programs provide students with the flexibility to stretch out that time or even shorten it through coursework in the summer or intensive, in-person sessions.
 Online programs are designed with working and older students in mind, allowing for class material to be absorbed on the individual’s schedule.

 Do Your Research and Consider Personal Counseling